 Our stories begin before we were born.

 Our stories begin before we were born.
-In this workshop, we will explore the use of memory as a way to invoke both personal and inherited history.
-We will record and interpret our own memories, as well as passed on family mythologies, searching for symbols and threads that take us further into the past, perhaps to periods of war, colonialism, diaspora, generational trauma, in order to pursue the timeless question: how did I get here?
+In this workshop, we will use memories as well as passed on family mythologies as a way to invoke and transcribe both experienced and inherited history.
+We will interpret these memories and mythologies, searching for symbols and threads that take us further into the past, perhaps to periods of war, colonialism, diaspora, unfolding intergenerational traumas and legacies, making connections to the present, in order to pursue the timeless question: how did I get here?

 Instructor: Elizabeth Miki Brina